Opeth: Pale Communion (2014–2015)

-Sorceress, In Cauda Venenum and departure of Axenrot (2016–present)
+Sorceress, Garden of the Titans and In Cauda Venenum (2016–2020)

 On 15 June 2016, Nuclear Blast Entertainment announced the signing of Opeth.
 Three days later, on 18 June, Opeth released a 30-second teaser for their new album, Sorceress.
 A month later, on 18 July, the band confirmed the album would be released on 30 September, in addition to revealing the artwork and track list.
 Mikael Åkerfeldt described it as, "A fine little record.
 My favorite in our discography right now.
 Of course.
 That's how it should be, right?
 It's both fresh and old, both progressive and rehashed.
 Heavy and calm.
 Just the way we like it."
 The album was the first project under Moderbolaget Records, a joint venture between Opeth and Nuclear Blast.
 Moderbolaget means "the parent company" in Swedish.

 On 25 July 2016, in the build up towards the album release, the band posted the first Sorceress: Studio Report on their YouTube channel.
 In the behind-the-scenes studio tour, it is confirmed that the band had returned to Rockfield Studios where they previously recorded Pale Communion.
 At the end of the video, there is a 20-second excerpt of a track believed to be from the album featuring heavily down-tuned guitars.
 On 1 August 2016, the band released a lyric video for the title-track 'Sorceress' on their YouTube channel.
-On 4 September 2016, Opeth released a lyric video for the second single titled 'Will O the Wisp,' again through their YouTube channel and website.
-Opeth's video for "Era" was nominated for "Video of the Year" at the 2017 Progressive Music Awards, where they ultimately won "International Band of the Year".
+On 5 September 2016, Opeth released a lyric video for the second single titled 'Will O the Wisp,' again through their YouTube channel and website Opeth's video for "Era" was nominated for "Video of the Year" at the 2017 Progressive Music Awards, where they ultimately won "International Band of the Year".

 On 2 October 2017, Åkerfeldt said he has been thinking about doing something "twisted" and different for the next studio album, which could be released by mid-to-late 2019.
 On 20 November 2017, guitarist Fredrik Åkesson stated that the band will not have any gigs in the upcoming months, until the 2018 summer festivals.
 During this break the band will focus on writing songs for the new album.
 On 11 July 2018, during an interview with FaceCulture, Åkesson said "I've recorded a lot of solos so far.
 And Mikael Åkerfeldt has almost already written 12 songs for the new album, so we have more material than enough for an album".
 On 22 May 2019, the band announced their thirteenth studio album, In Cauda Venenum, due for release on 27 September 2019.
 On 12 July 2019, Opeth released the first single from In Cauda Venenum entitled "Heart in Hand" in both English and Swedish.